Abhay-Sastha-S/GNN-PL-Docking/README.md

 # GNN-PL-Docking

 **GNN-PL-Docking** is a repository for protein–ligand docking using Graph Neural Networks (GNNs).
 The repository contains re-implementations inspired by recent state-of-the-art approaches—including DI-GNN, MedusaGraph, and EquiBind—and serves as a platform for exploring how different GNN architectures and feature selection techniques can be applied to docking tasks.
+We also propose a new architecture for a better and improved protein ligand docking understanding and prediction.

+# Proposal

+This project introduces **DI-GNN**, a novel approach to protein–ligand docking that overcomes limitations in traditional and existing GNN-based docking methods.
+By integrating dynamic interaction graphs, RL-guided pose refinement, and physics-informed ML models, DI-GNN provides a more accurate, efficient, and generalizable solution for drug discovery. [proposal.md](https://github.com/Abhay-Sastha-S/GNN-PL-Docking/blob/main/proposal.md)

 ## Overview